jawj/zapatos-docs/src/index.md

 ### Fixes, feature and contributions

-It's a lovely feeling when people use and appreciate our work.
-But it can sour a little if they feel entitled to demand free work, toot sweet, on top of whatever else might be on our plates.

 If you're asking for or contributing new work, my response is likely to reflect these principles:

 **Correct, consistent, comprehensible.**  I'm pretty likely to accept pull requests that fix bugs or improve readability or consistency without any major trade-offs.
 I'll do my best to act on clear, minimal test cases that demonstrate unambiguous bugs.

 **Small is beautiful.**  I'm less likely to accept pull requests for features that significantly complicate the code base either to address niche use-cases or to eke out minor performance gains that are almost certainly swamped by network and database latencies.

-**Scratching my own itch.**  I'm not very likely to put a lot of my own effort into features I don't currently need ... unless we're talking about paid consultancy, which I'm more than happy to discuss.
+**Scratching my own itch.**  I'm unlikely to put a lot of my own effort into features I don't currently need ... unless we're talking about paid consultancy, which I'm more than happy to discuss.

 ### Roadmap